emporous/community/docs/design.md

 ### Provenance

-Emporous can support attribute in JSON format which can conform the SLSA provenance schema.
+Emporous can support attributes in JSON format which can conform the SLSA provenance schema.

 ### CVE